HBLink-org/DMRlink/README.md

 ##PROJECT: Open Source IPSC Client.
-**PURPOSE:** Troubleshooting IPSC performance issues, and create applications such as logging, bridging, etc.
+**PURPOSE:** Understanding IPSC, building an open-source IPSC "stack", troubleshooting IPSC performance issues, and as a basis to easily write applications such as logging, bridging, etc.

 **IMPACT:** Potential concern from Motorla Solutions, as IPSC is a proprietary protocol.